nealmick/bb/README.md

 This project has many functions.
-Gets today's games and displays them with live scores.
-Keeps track of user predictions metrics such as loss/gain and correct/incorrect.
+Gets today's games and displays them with live scores aswell as Keeps track of user predictions metrics such as gain, loss, correct and incorrect..

 The model was trained over a data set containing the last 20 years of NBA games.
 Each game in the data set is broken down to the 3 best players on each team.